-8. (Optional) If you want to enable advanced settings, click Show Advanced and use one or more of the advanced options.
+8. Optional: If you want to enable advanced settings, click Show Advanced and use one or more of the advanced options.

-Description Configure your token provider to handle all the requested scopes that you specify, including any custom scope values. • To request one or more scopes from the OIDC token provider, in the Scopes list, select one or more scopes.
+Advanced Option Description Scopes Configure your token provider to handle all of the requested scopes that you specify, including any custom scope values. • To request one or more scopes from the OIDC token provider, in the Scopes list, select one or more scopes.
 Note If you configured a token provider, published scopes are available to select in the list based on the selected client ID.
 To specify unverified scopes, enter the scope and click Use unverified scope "[scopename]".
 Important The user can access all attributes by examining browser traces.
 Although the attributes are integrity-protected to prevent changes, users can view any of your sensitive or confidential attributes if they can decode the ID token's value.

-Advanced Option Description Validate Session To validate sessions with the configured PingFederate instance during request processing, click Yes.
+Validate Session To validate sessions with the configured PingFederate instance during request processing, click Yes .
 Note This option is not supported by PingOne or third-party OIDC token providers.
 Refresh User Attributes To periodically refresh user data from the OIDC token provider: 1.
-Click Yes.
+Click Yes .
 2. Specify a Refresh User Attributes Interval in seconds.
-Cache User Attributes To have PingAccess cache user attribute information for use in policy decisions, select the Cache User Attributes checkbox.
+Cache User Attributes To have PingAccess cache user attribute information for use in policy decisions, select the Cache User Attributes check box.
 Note When this option is disabled, user attribute information is encoded and stored in the session cookie.

-Enable PKCE To have PingAccess send a SHA256 code challenge and corresponding code verifier as a Proof Key for Code Exchange during the code authentication flow, select the Enable PKCE checkbox.
+Advanced Option Description Enable PKCE To have PingAccess send a SHA256 code challenge and corresponding code verifier as a Proof Key for Code Exchange during the code authentication flow, select the Enable PKCE check box.
 Note The OpenID Connect Login Type must be set to Code for PingAccess to use PKCE.
-Use Single-Logout To enable the use of single logout (SLO), select the Use Single-Logout checkbox.
+Use Single-Logout To enable the use of single logout (SLO), select the Use Single-Logout check box.
 Important You must configure this option in the OIDC provider. ☑ Tip If you're using PingFederate as a token provider, enable the Check For Valid Authentication Session in the PingFederate access token management configuration to prevent session replay.

-Advanced Option Description Include id_token_hint in SLO Select the Include id_token_hint in SLO checkbox to include the id_token_hint parameter in the SLO request that PingAccess makes to the token provider.
+Include id_token_hint in SLO Select the Include id_token_hint in SLO check box to include the id_token_hint parameter in the SLO request that PingAccess makes to the token provider.
 Use Single-Logout must be selected too.
 The id_token_hint parameter contains the PingAccess session cookie's id_token, which token providers can use to locate a user's session.
 Some token providers might require this parameter, but not all.
 Important If this option is enabled, PingAccess tracks the id_token attribute.
 Tracking the id_token attribute increases the PingAccess cookie's size.
 This could make the cookie exceed the browser's limit.
-You can find more information in Minimizing the PingAccess cookie size.
-PingAccess can also track the id_token attribute if the Track id_token checkbox is enabled, but this isn't a prerequisite step to enabling Include id_token_hint in SLO.
-You can find more information on this configuration in step 7c of Configuring OpenID Connect token providers.
+For more information, see Minimizing the PingAccess cookie size.
+PingAccess can also track the id_token attribute if the Track id_token check box is enabled, but this isn't a prerequisite step to enabling Include id_token_hint in SLO.
+For more information on this configuration, see step 7c of Configuring OpenID Connect token providers.

-9. Optional: To enable role-based authorization:
+- 9. Optional: To enable role-based authorization: - 1.
+Click the Roles tab.

-- 1. Click the Roles tab. - 2.
-To enable role-based authentication, select the Enable Roles checkbox. - 3.
+- 2. To enable role-based authentication, select the Enable Roles check box. - 3.
 In the Administrator section, click Add Required Attribute for each attribute that you want to add.